 Try to reduce your electronics if you’re bringing one for each function (i.e. a phone, kindle, camera, and laptop) and don’t forget about all the freebies and amenities you’ll have while in hotels.
 If all of your hotels come with a blow dryer, leave the travel blow dryer at home.

-Make Sure Everything is Compact, Foldable, or Travel Sized
+Choose is Compact, Foldable, or Travel Sized Items

 If you can make something smaller, make it smaller.
 For everything on your packing list, see if there’s a way to bring a more compact, collapsible, or travel-size version.
 For example: